sballin/filament/README.md

 	- Plasma current profile at each time point
 	- Saves a movie of current profile evolution
 - __fit_eigenmodes.py__
-	- Magnitude of eddy currents using eigenmodes
+	- Find magnitude of eddy currents using eigenmodes
 - __eigenmodes.py__
     - `Filament` class
 	- Eigenmodes for stainless steel shells